rpt26-sdc-factory/jsmithSyllabusesService/server/README.md

 ```

 ## Read
-returns a status code of 200 if request received
+returns a status code of 202 if request received; returns a status code of 404 if not successfully retrieved

 * GET /api/hoursToComplete/:courseNumber